 Step 3: Fill MNP form and submit

-Next, you will need to fill the MNP form given to you accurately and submit when completed.
+Next, you will need to fill out the MNP form given to you accurately and submit it when completed.

 Step 4: Complete port validation